billpsomas/mars_crater_detection/README.md

 ```

 WATCH OUT: `gt_eval.json` has only train and val groundtruths (we currently use val).
 In order to evaluate on test set, we need to register to the official competition.

+---
+# Model Deployment
+In order to facilitate the reproduction of the experiments, we have made all necessary model files available to the user for all device architectures presented in the relevant paper.
+For all model variations, the original pytorch (`.pt`) model was used as the reference model.
+Having created the pytorch model in each case, we exported all other model formats required, using the Ultralytics library export function.
+We also include the ONNX-format for all models to enable greater flexibility in future re-use of the work in this repository.

+In detail, the following model files are available for each processing architecture:
+### CPU Deployment
+All CPU experiments were conducted using a FP32-format pytorch (`.pt`) model file for each network.
+The same model file was used both for the high-end Desktop CPU and the embedded CPU.

+### GPU Deployment
+For the high-end, server GPU, a half-precision FP16 pytorch (`.pt`) model was used.
+This was dervived from the original FP32 pytorch model.

+### Jetson Deployment (Embedded GPU)
+In the case of the Nvidia Jetson devices (Jetson Nano and Jetson Orin), the FP32 pytorch models were converted to FP32 TensorRT format (`.engine`), optimized for Jetson GPUs.
+This was done as TensorRT allows for maximum performance on the Nvidia devices.
+Alternatively, deployment on the Jetson GPUs can also be achieved using the pytorch (`.pt`) model format, sacrificing some performance.

+### Google Coral Deployment (Edge TPU)
+The Edge TPU supports only TensorFlow Lite models that are fully 8-bit quantized and then compiled specifically for the Edge TPU using the Google Edge TPU compiler.
+The above process can either be done manually or by using the Ultralytics export function.
+We include the Edge TPU converted `.tflite` model files in this repository.

+### AMD Versal Deployment (ACAP)
+TBD